 3.3.2.2.
 Ladder and Count Station.
 If any part of the ladder fails or is blocked with debris during fish passage season, efforts will first be made to correct the problem without dewatering the ladder.
 Trashracks, picket leads, and counting stations can sometimes be repaired or maintained without dewatering the ladder.
 If the fish trap malfunctions or is damaged, fish may be passed around it until repairs are made.
 The decision to dewater the ladder and make repairs during fish passage season or wait until the winter maintenance period will be made after coordination with the fish agencies and tribes.

+3.3.2.2.a.
+Hazardous Materials Spill.
+In the event of a hazardous materials spill, the Project Biologist has the authority to make fishway adjustments outside of operating criteria as necessary to prevent contamination of the ladder until unified command is formed and consultation is established with FPOM.
+NOAA Fisheries will be notified within 24 hours of a ladder closure.

 3.3.2.3.
 Auxiliary Water Supply (AWS).
 Three electric pumps supply auxiliary water for the fish ladder and powerhouse collection system.
 Two pumps are capable of providing required flows during normal operations and most flow conditions.